datasquad/MSc_EDS_Py/regression.md

-This `d` dataset object has more attributes (see details here: https://www.statsmodels.org/stable/datasets/index.html#available-datasets) amonst others they have been pre-partitioned into exogenous and endogenous variables.
+This `d` dataset object has more attributes (see details [here](https://www.statsmodels.org/stable/datasets/index.html#available-datasets)) amonst others they have been pre-partitioned into exogenous and endogenous variables.

 ```python